RationAI/WSI-Service/README.md

 API versions prior ``v3`` are not supported.

-Direct file access slides path must replace reserved character `/` with `>`, e.g. `v3/slides/path>to>my>file.mrxs/info`.

-The Setup chapter in this README is outdated: we will try to provide simple quickstart and setup options if there will be interest.
-For now, refer to ``build_rationai`` which builds a cloud-ready docker image (meant for balance loaders).
-Or `build_standalone` which uses gunicorn to spin up standalone service (meant for docker compose).
-Each folder contains ``build.sh`` file that automates image creation.

 ## Overview

 The _WSI Service_ enables users to stream Whole Slide Images (WSI) tile-based via HTTP.
 It is based on a FastAPI webserver and a number of plugins to access whole slide image data.